rubixchain/learn/learn/docs/developer-guides/setup/did-creation.md

  ./rubixgoplatform createdid -didType 4 -port 21200 -mnemonicKeyFile /home/rubix/Sai-Rubix/rubixgoplatform/linux/node12/Rubix/saimnemonic.txt
 ```

-## Next Steps

-Now that you have successfully joined the Rubix network, you can:
-- Explore Rubix’s testnet functionality, such as [smart contracts](https://learn.rubix.net/smartcontract/).

 ## Latest Releases

 Subscribe to [rubixgoplatform repository](https://github.com/rubixchain/rubixgoplatform) to be notified on new releases.